Wielding Occam's razor: Fast and frugal retail forecasting: Experimental design

 \subsection{Measuring performance and computational cost}

-We measure both the forecasting performance and the computational cost of each of the pools of models.
-With regards to the forecasting performance, both the point forecast accuracy as well as the prediction intervals coverage are considered.
-Point forecast accuracy is measured in terms of the Mean Absolute Scaled Error (MASE).
-MASE is equal to the mean absolute error scaled by the in-sample one-step-ahead mean absolute error of seasonal Naive.
-It has better statistical properties than widely-used percentage error measures \citep{Hyndman06,Franses2016-pj}, but it is not easily interpretable, even if we can still compare the MASE values between two approaches.
-The MASE is defined as
+We measured both performance and computational cost for each of the pools of models.
+For performance, we considered both point forecast accuracy and prediction interval coverage.
+Point forecast accuracy is measured using the Mean Absolute Scaled Error (MASE).
+MASE is equal to the mean absolute error scaled by the in-sample one-step-ahead mean absolute error of seasonal Naive and has better statistical properties than the widely-used percentage error measures \citep{Hyndman06,Franses2016-pj}.
+MASE is defined as

-where $y_t$ is the actual observation at time period $t$, $f_t$ is the respective forecast, $h$ is the forecasting horizon, and $s$ is the number of periods within a seasonal cycle (e.g., $s=4$ for quarterly data).
+where $y_t$ is the actual observation at time period $t$, $f_t$ is the respective forecast, $h$ is the forecasting horizon, and $s$ is the number of periods within a seasonal cycle (e.g., $s=12$ for monthly data).
 The values of MASE are averaged across different time series.
-While forecasting research and practice often uses percentage error measures, we decided not to report these for two reasons.
-First, they suffer from asymmetry \citep{Goodwin1999}.
-Second, the insights obtained by percentage error measures, such as the symmetric Mean Absolute Percentage Error (sMAPE), were widely in-line with the MASE results.
+Although forecasters often use percentage error measures, we decided not to report them because of their asymmetry \citep{Goodwin1999} and because the insights gained from them generally support our MASE results.

-The performance of the prediction intervals is measured in terms of the Mean Absolute Interval Score \citep[MSIS,][]{Makridakis2019-oy}.
-The interval score \citep{Gneiting2007-oj} considers both the width of the intervals and the cases where the actual values fall outside the intervals range.
-It is scaled similarly to the MASE so that it can be averaged across series.
+The performance of the prediction intervals is measured by the Mean Scaled Interval Score \citep[MSIS,][]{Makridakis2019-oy}.
+The interval score \citep{Gneiting2007-oj} considers both the interval width and instances in which actual values fall outside the interval range.
+It is scaled similarly to the MASE to allow averaging across series.
 The MSIS is defined as

 where $l_t$ and $u_t$ are the lower and upper prediction intervals for period $t$ and

 where $(1-\alpha) \times 100\%$ is the confidence level.